Third-party integrations via OAuth overview

 Limitations

-The limit on this is 20 for a single user.
-In other words, one single user is able to authorize the same integration no more than 20 times.
+The OAuth limit is 20 for a single user.
+In other words, a single user can authorize the same integration no more than 20 times.
 In these instances, you may see this warning message:

 You have reached the maximum access authorizations for this integration.
 You cannot authorize this integration again until you revoke at least one of the authorizations